 How many guests will there be onboard a cruise?

-We take a maximum of 8 guests on board Elizabeth G (10 for charter) and a maximum of 10 guests on board the Emma Jane with 4 crew on each cruise
+Both Elizabeth G and Lucy Mary take a maximum of 8 guests on board (10 for charter), and a maximum of 10 guests on board the Emma Jane.
+All 3 vessels are operatoed with 4 crew on each cruise.

 What is the average age of guests who cruise with you?